Fort Walton Beach Credit Card Fraud Attorney

 The first steps in building your defense and protecting your future start right now.
 As I said at the beginning, you need to hire the best criminal defense lawyer you can find, and you need to tell the police that you will not talk to them if they try to get you to incriminate yourself.
 Following these two pieces of advice increase your chances of success dramatically.

-In order for the prosecutor in Fort Walton Beach to prove you are guilty of Credit Card Fraud, they will have to prove that you had intent to defraud the holder of the card.
+In order for the prosecutor to prove you are guilty of Credit Card Fraud, they will have to prove that you had intent to defraud the holder of the card.
 This is an area where we can raise doubt about your guilt if you had someone’s permission to use the card OR if you used their card with the intention of paying them back.

 Pretrial Intervention (PTI)

-PTI is a diversion program in Fort Walton Beach.
+PTI is a diversion program.
 It must be negotiated with the prosecutor.
 They will assign you a series of conditions that must be completed within a set period of time.
 Once those conditions are met, the Fraudulent Use of a Credit Card charge against you will be dismissed.
 Once the charge is dismissed, if you otherwise qualify, you will be eligible to have your arrest expunged.

 Reduce to a Misdemeanor